 PSA Deposit (per visa) – US$ 682

-We provide turnkey services for DIFC Asset Manager License.
-From fintech consulting, to assistance in authorisations, to assistance in preparation of the legal documentation, 10 Leaves helps you navigate the DFSA Rulebook and submit an application that is comprehensive, complete and compliant.
+We provide turnkey services for DIFC Category 3C Asset Manager Licenses.
+From inital consultations, to assistance in authorisations, to assistance in preparation of the legal documentation, 10 Leaves helps you navigate the DFSA Rulebook and submit an application that is comprehensive, complete and compliant.

 Our services include assistance in: